 New findings on vitamin D’ s anti-cancer benefits add to the growing list of this hot nutrient’s attributes.
 A recent U.C.
 San Diego study demonstrated that an additional 1,000 IU of vitamin D per day could reduce the risk of colon cancer by 50% and breast and ovarian cancer by 30%.
 These results were followed by another study from Northwestern University, which demonstrated just 400 IU of vitamin D per day reduced the risk of pancreatic cancer by 43%.

-While naturally occurring sources of vitamin D include white/button mushrooms and some seafood (oysters and canned salmon, sardines and mackerel), getting this much vitamin D solely from one’s diet can be challenging.
+While naturally occurring sources of vitamin D include white/button mushrooms and some seafood (oysters, canned salmon, sardines and mackerel), getting this much vitamin D solely from one’s diet can be challenging.
 The best source of vitamin D is exposure to natural sunshine.
-Excessive sun exposure can cause skin cancer and wrinkles so be sure to use sunscreen.
+Excessive sun exposure can cause skin cancer and wrinkles so be sure to use sunscreen when basking for more than 15 minutes.
 Various factors can affect vitamin D levels.
 Long winter months, smog and darker skin can inhibit the body’ s ability to absorb the sunlight needed to produce vitamin D.